opentext-idol/idol-rich-media-tutorials/tutorials/showcase/milestone-integration/README.md

 - Rename the event to "ANPR" and save changes.

-  > If you wished to change the alert name from "ANPR", *e.g.* to "MyCustomEventName", you would have to change the default message in IDOL Media Server's `configurations/xsl/toMilestone.xsl` to match, *e.g.*:
+  > NOTE: If you wished to change the alert name from "ANPR", *e.g.* to "MyCustomEventName", you would have to change the default message in IDOL Media Server's `configurations/xsl/toMilestone.xsl` to match, *e.g.*:
   > ```diff
   > <xsl:template match="NumberPlateResult|NumberPlateResultAndImage">
   >   <xsl:variable name="score" select="numberplate/score"/>